energysistem/manuals/39052-MP3 Running/en/11-radio.md

 To exit the submenu, press and hold the MENU button.

 You can also record FM radio broadcasts in WAV audio files.
-To do this press the PLAY button to start recording.
+To do this press the PLAY button to start recording from main menu of radio mode.
 You can pause and resume the recording by pressing the PLAY button.
 To finish recording, press and hold the MENU button.
 Press and hold the MENU button again if you want to exit the FM recording function and to return to the dial screen.
 All recordings are stored in the "Recordings" section of the MUSIC menu.